Dominus (title)

-The Basque language uses jaundone (from Basque jaun, "lord", and Romance dom'ne) and done as a prefix for the names of some saints as in jaundone Jakue, "St. James" and Donostia (the town of San Sebastian).
+The Basque language uses jaundone (from Basque jaun, "lord", and Romance dom'ne) and done as a prefix for the names of some saints as in jaundone Jakue, "St. James" and Donostia (the city of San Sebastián).

 Etymology

 The term derives from the Proto-Italic *dom-o/u-no- meaning "[he] of the house," ultimately relating to the Proto-Indo-European root *dem- meaning "to build," through domus (house); hence, the dominus is the lord and ruler of the house.

 Roman imperial use

-Originating from its use by slaves to address their masters, the title was sporadically used in addressing emperors throughout the Principate, usually in the form of excessive flattery (or political invective) when referring to the emperor.
-As a title of sovereignty, the term under the Roman Republic had all the associations of the Greek Tyrannos; refused during the early Principate, it finally became an official title of the Roman Emperors under Diocletian.
+The basic Roman-era meaning of dominus was "an owner", including the owner of a house or enslaved persons.
+When used to address a person (as domine in the vocative case), the word had a different meaning: it is not known to have been used by enslaved persons to address their masters, but is attested as a flattering address to lovers, and as a flattering or respectful address to family members or others.

+During the Principate, dominus could be used in a polite or flattering manner for emperors, but this was controversial because of the possible implication of enslavement.
 Augustus actively discouraged the practice, and Tiberius in particular is said to have reviled it as sycophancy.
 Domitian encouraged its use, but none of the emperors used the term in any semi-official capacity until the reign of Aurelian in AD 274, where coins were issued bearing the inscription deus et dominus natus.

 However, under Diocletian the term dominus was adopted as part of the emperor's official titulature, forming part of Diocletian's radical reforms.
 It's from this use that the term Dominate is sometimes used to refer to the period of Roman history beginning with the reign of Diocletian.